-Achievement Methodology Notes Origination Responsibility Review Responsibility Deadline for Achievement Within 180 days of the Operational Date [January 9, 2017] Monitor will conduct a reliable, comprehensive, and representative baseline survey, consistent with the criteria set forth in the Consent Decree, of the Newark community's experience with and perceptions of NPD and public safety. (¶ 22) Monitor to create baseline survey instrument of the following: Police personnel; City residents; and Custodial arrestees.
+Achievement Methodology Notes Origination Responsibility Review Responsibility Deadline for Achievement baseline survey, consistent with the crite Within 180 days of the Operational Date [January 9, 2017] Monitor will conduct a reliable, comprehensive, and representative baseline survey, consistent with the criteria set forth in the Consent Decree, of the Newark community's experience with and perceptions of NPD and public safety. (¶ 22) Monitor to create baseline survey instrument of the following: Police personnel; City residents; and Custodial arrestees.
 Monitor DOJ City September 1, 2016 (NPD personnel) November 1, 2016 (city residents) December 1, 2016 (custodial arrestees) Monitor will develop measurements of public satisfaction with policing, attitudes among police personnel, and the quality of police-citizen encounters.
 Monitor DOJ City November 1, 2016 Monitor will identify representative samples of City residents, police personnel, and custodial arrestees.
 Monitor (City and NPD to assist as necessary) December 1, 2016 Monitor will have conversations with Newark residents, NPD officers and command staff, and DOJ representatives, and observe community meetings, to identify current and recent issues or concerns specific to Newark.
 Monitor (City and NPD to assist as necessary) December 1, 2016 Monitor will conduct the surveys in English, Spanish, and Portuguese as necessary.
 NPD and City will cooperate with the design and conduct of the surveys.
 Monitor (City and NPD to assist as necessary) DOJ City January 9, 2017

-Achievement Methodology Notes Origination Responsibility Review Responsibility Deadline for Achievement The Monitor will provide the baseline 8 , Monitor DOJ To be included in first survey report to the Court and make it (City and NPD City quarterly report publicly distributed and available on the to assist as City's and NPD's websites. necessary) Community Policing: By July 9, 2017, , NPD will provide 8 hours of in-service training on community policing and problem- oriented policing methods and skills for all officers, including supervi sors, managers a nd executives. (¶ [14) Notes NDD will divide their wints the who see Dhose I. Andre all NI D ena.
-Dhasa II.
-Anain all Note: NPD will divide training into two NPD personnel on revised NPD policies in - - . . community policing training. related to community poncing g.
-Fliase i trailin ig will be collude ted in connection with NPD will review and revise its current See "Critical Path" for NPD Monitor June 6, 2017 community policing policy or policies to Tasks Implementation.
-TUD DOJ June 0, 2017 ensure compliance with Consent Decree.
-Tushs imprementation.
-City T NPD will ensure that officers have See "Critical Path" for NPD Monitor Within 60 days after received, read and understand their Tasks Implementation.
-DOJ approval of SOP responsibilities pursuant to the policy or procedure and that the topic is incorporated into the in-service training required. (¶ 11) NPD will provide drafts of new or revised Training content will Monitor Within 60 days after training plans or training curricula related incorporate the Director's approval of SOP to the requirements of the Consent Decree Strategic Vision, the to the Monitor and DOJ for review and fundamentals of approval prior to implementation.
-Community Policing as it (¶11) relates to Police Legitimacy, and the role of officers in supporting the NPD's mission.
+Achievement Methodology Notes Origination Responsibility Review Responsibility Deadline for Achievement The Monitor will provide the baseline Treemously Trotes Monitor DOJ To be included in first survey report to the Court and make it (City and NPD City quarterly report publicly distributed and available on the to assist as City's and NPD's websites. necessary) Community Policing: By July 9, 2017, NPD will provide 8 hours of i in-service trainin g on community policing and problemoriented policing methods and skills for all officers, including supervi sors, managers a nd executives. (¶ [ 14) Note: NPD will divide training into two NPD personnel on revised NPD policies a community policing training. - . .
+NPD will review and revise its current See "Critical Path" for NPD Monitor June 6, 2017 community policing policy or policies to Tasks Implementation.
+NID DOJ Julie 0, 2017 ensure compliance with Consent Decree.
+Tasks implementation.
+City chaire comphance with consent Beeree.
+City NPD will ensure that officers have See "Critical Path" for NPD Monitor Within 60 days after received, read and understand their Tasks Implementation.
+DOJ approval of SOP responsibilities pursuant to the policy or procedure and that the topic is incorporated into the in-service training required. ( ¶ 11) NPD will provide drafts of new or revised Training content will Monitor Within 60 days after training plans or training curricula related incorporate the Director's approval of SOP to the requirements of the Consent Decree Strategic Vision, the to the Monitor and DOJ for review and fundamentals of approval prior to implementation.
+Community Policing as it (¶11) relates to Police Legitimacy, and the role of officers in supporting the NPD's mission. ı 1